 NASSPD Gunderson Young Investigator Award

 Description: The North American Society for the Study of Personality Disorders (NASSPD) has established the NASSPD Gunderson Young Investigator Award.
 This research award was established to encourage young investigators to pursue research to increase our understanding of personality disorders.
 We, the Board, will award the distinction of the Gunderson Young Investigator Award to the student whose paper has been judged to be the best by a committee of distinguished personality disorder researchers.
-The winner, who will receive a $1,000 cash award, will be notified on Monday February 9, 2015.
-The award will be announced to our membership at our conference dinner in Boston on March 28, 2015.
+The winner, who will receive a $1,000 cash award, will be notified on Monday February 20, 2017.
+The award will be announced to our membership at our conference in New York on April 8, 2017.
 The award includes a framed plaque, a one-year membership in the NASSPD, and complimentary attendance at the NASSPD dinner.
 In addition, the winner will have the opportunity to have a journal version of the paper published in Personality Disorders: Theory, Research, and Treatment.

 Eligibility: “Student” means anyone who is currently enrolled in an undergraduate, graduate, professional degree, residency, fellowship, or postdoctoral program.
 Proof of eligibility must accompany the submission (e.g., signed statement by professor, lab PI.).